yyalexlee/EastAsiaClimateExtremes/README.md

   3. Marine Heat Waves over East Asia Marginal Seas

   ***Event Characteristics***
   1. Frequency: How often they occur
   2. Intensity: How severe they are
   3. Duration: How long they last
   4. Geographic location: Where they happen
   5. Seasonality: When they tend to occur

-  ***Impacts***
+  ***Impacts*** may not possible

-  • Human casualties and health effects
+  1. Human casualties and health effects

-  • Economic losses (infrastructure, agriculture, etc.)
+  2. Economic losses (infrastructure, agriculture, etc.)

-  • Environmental damage (ecosystems, biodiversity)
+  3. Environmental damage (ecosystems, biodiversity)

-  • Social disruption (migration, displacement)
+  4. Social disruption (migration, displacement)

   ***Trends and Projections***

-  • Historical trends over decades
+  1. Historical trends over decades

-  • Future projections under different climate scenarios (e.g., IPCC pathways)
+  2. Future projections under different climate scenarios (e.g., IPCC pathways) may not possible ???

 ***Data format***